opencaesar/oml-tutorials/tutorial6.md

 6. **Supreme Monitors**: used to realize the monitoring system by the Supreme supplier (depends on 3).
 7. **Secure Systems**: used to integrate realized components by the Secure acquirer (depends on 4, 5, 6).

 The above dependencies reflect our federation strategy.
 First, we define the system modeling methodology we will use.
 After that, we use the methodology to define an architecture for a home security system at an abstract level identifying the main components and their characteristics, interrelations, and constraints.
 Then, we give each component to a supplier to realize it in a way that conforms to the abstract architecture.
-Finally, a system integrator/acquirer (e.g., an OEM, a solution provider) integrates the realized components into a realiztion architecture and analyzes its conformance to the abstract architecture.
+Finally, a system integrator/acquirer (e.g., an OEM, a solution provider) integrates the realized components into a realization architecture and analyzes its conformance to the abstract architecture.

 ## Create Federated Projects ## {#tutorial6-create-federated-projects}

 In this step, we will create all the projects of the example and configure their inter-dependencies as specified above.

 > We will use the `Project Explorer` view as it supports project nesting better than the [=Model Explorer view=].
-If not already visible, from the menu menu, select Window -> Show View -> Other ..., search for 'Project Explorer', select it and click Open.
+If not already visible, from the menu, select Window -> Show View -> Other ..., search for 'Project Explorer', select it and click Open.

 	<img src="assets/tutorial6/Project-Explorer.png" width="100%" style="border:1px groove black;"/>